 Introduction to painting on a conceptual and technical level.
-Prerequisites: ART 115, ART 210 or consent of instructor.
+Prerequisites: ART 115 and ART 210.

 ART 219 - Illustration I

 Introductory studio in illustration techniques used most by graphic designers, including ink line, airbrush, gouache wash, color pencil and mixed media.
 Development of ability to utilize image to define, explain and expess emotion.
 Also included is an introduction to electronic illustration methods.
 Prerequisite: Declared Visual Communications Major AND ART 210 AND ART 215.
 Offered Fall semester only.